Georgios Lanaris: Veria

-After his promising season with Naoussa, Lanaris was approached by Veria F.C., and he agreed to move to the club on a free transfer in summer of 2001.
+After his promising season with Naoussa, Lanaris was approached by Veria, and he agreed to move to the club on a free transfer in summer of 2001.
 His first two seasons saw no appearances for Veria in Delta Ethniki, but the team managed to secure promotion to Gamma Ethniki and win the Amateur Cup against Preveza.
 As the club began play in Gamma Ethniki the following season, Lanaris was able to earn a spot on the main squad and played in thirty-three games, scoring seven times, and helped the club avoid relegation.
 The next season, 2004–2005, would be the best of Lanaris's career.
 He played in thirty matches and he scored seventeen goals, leading Veria's return to Football League as Gamma Ethniki champions.

 In his first season in Football League, he played twenty-five times and he scored eight goals.
 The following season, 2006–2007, Lenaris lost his main squad role after a dispute with Giorgos Arvanitidis, then-president and owner of the club.
-As a result he played in only eight matches that season, but the club was still able to achieve promotion to Superleague.
+As a result he played in only eight matches that season, but the club was still able to achieve promotion to Super League.

-After Veria's promotion to Superleague, Lanaris decided to sign a contract to Apollon Kalamaria as he considered himself a free agent.
+After Veria's promotion to Super League, Lanaris decided to sign a contract to Apollon Kalamarias as he considered himself a free agent.
 However, Arvanitidis disagreed and claimed Lanaris had signed a "1 plus 1" contract, binding him to the club for the following season.
 The case went to the Hellenic Football Federation court where Veria won the case and Lanaris was forced to return.

-In Superleague, Lanaris made no appearances as the dispute with club ownership caused him to permanently lose his spot on the team.
+In Super League, Lanaris made no appearances as the dispute with club ownership caused him to permanently lose his spot on the team.
 He was released by the club on 30 June 2008 as his contract expired.